• Skip to primary navigation

 • About

-Home » Simple Alternate Red Green LED Flasher Circuit
+Home » Alternate Red Green LED Flasher Circuit

 What is a Alternate Red Green LED Flasher Circuit:

-Red green LED flasher circuit is small easy circuit which makes red and green LED blink one after other.
+The red and green LED flasher circuit is a small and easy circuit that makes the red and green LEDs blink one after another.

 Circuit Working: